-I am sharing the following letter because I want you to personalize and share it with your own child to let him or her know that they are special, and to remind them that everyone they meet is also very special.
+I am sharing the following letter for you to personalize and share with your own child to let him or her know that they are special, and to remind them that everyone they meet is also very special.
 We are not above each other – we are equals.
 Let us teach our kids that really cool things can happen when we bring together everything that makes us different and unique.

 But here’s another thing I need to tell you – every other boy and girl in your class, in your school, and actually, in the world, is special too.